How we do things matters.

 While we have made recent strides in being more conscious of our material choices, we still have a lot of ground to cover to become the most sustainable version of ourselves.
 Below is some of the progress we’ve made so far and the commitments we will continue building upon:

-Starting with the upcoming FW20 season, 100% of our primary fabrics, including our brief liners, will be bluesign® and/or OEKO-TEX® certified as part of our commitment toward upholding the highest standards for both the environment and people involved in the production of our fabrics.
+Since our Fall/Winter 2020 season, 100% of our primary fabrics, including our brief liners, are bluesign® and/or OEKO-TEX® certified as part of our commitment toward upholding the highest standards for both the environment and people involved in the production of our fabrics.

 bluesign® and OEKO-TEX® are third party certifications that ensure fabrics are non-toxic and free from harmful chemicals throughout the production process.
 We pay a premium for our fabrics to be made under these guidelines.

-We will introduce our first organic cotton fabric in FW20, which will be GOTS certified beginning in SS21, while transitioning the rest of our cotton program over to US grown, premium Supima® cotton for more resilient, longer lasting and softer feeling cotton tops.
+We introduced our first organic cotton fabric in FW20, which has been GOTS certified since SS21, while transitioning the rest of our cotton program over to US grown, premium Supima® cotton for more resilient, longer lasting and softer feeling cotton tops.

 We will move away from virgin, non-biodegradable polyester within our primary fabric program by 2022, either using recycled polyester, biodegradable polyester or more durable, longer-lasting and odor-resistant nylon and recycled nylon (while this goal is non-inclusive of trims, we are looking into developing these items more sustainably as we scale our production).

-We will introduce our first recycled nylon fabric as well as transition our Rainrunner WP 2.5L Shell and other fabrics from polyester to more tear-resistant, durable nylon in 2021.
+We have transitioned our Rainrunner WP 2.5L Shell and other fabrics from polyester to more tear-resistant, durable nylon, as well as introducing recycled nylon into our line.

-We are looking into more ways in which we can use naturally sustainable fibers within our apparel program without sacrificing capability or durability; we will introduce a new performance fabric in 2021 with a majority natural fiber content.
+We are looking into more ways in which we can use naturally sustainable fibers within our apparel program without sacrificing capability or durability.

-We are researching biodegradable synthetic fabrics and ways in which we can create better closed loop systems within our apparel lifecycle, such as our newly launched Gear Swap program for our Janji Collective members.
+We introduced enhanced biodegradation in our Runterra Bio fabric, which breaks down into bio-based compounds in as little as 4 years in an oxygen-poor environment like a landfill.
+We continue to work on creating better closed loop systems within our apparel lifecycle, such as our Gear Swap program for our Janji Collective members.

 Our envelope mailers are made from 100% post-consumer recycled content, are entirely biodegradable and compostable and are printed with water based ink.
 We have used these mailers since 2017, along with eliminating ‘folding paper’ and silica bags within our garment packaging in 2019 to reduce waste.